lkrms/pretty-php/README.md

 ### Comments are trimmed and aligned

-This behaviour cannot be disabled.
+> This behaviour cannot be disabled, but Markdown-style trailing spaces can be
+> preserved with `-T, --preserve-trailing-spaces[=COUNT,...]`.

 [Black]: https://github.com/psf/black